JereKuusela/valheim-dev/publish/README.md

 	- `server dev_config disable_command event`: Disables usage of `event` command for non-root users.
 - `tutorialtoggle [value]` allows directly setting the value.
 	- `dev_config auto_exec tutorialtoggle 0`: Automatically disables tutorials.
+- `unbind [keycode] [amount=0]` allows specifying how many binds are removed.
+Also prints removed binds.
+	- `unbind wheel`: Removes all binds from the mouse wheel.
+	- `unbind wheel 0`: Removes all binds from the mouse wheel.
+	- `unbind wheel 1`: Removes the last bind from the mouse wheel.
+	- `unbind wheel 3`: Removes the last 3 binds from the mouse wheel.
 - `undo` reverts an action added to the undo/redo manager.
 - `wait [milliseconds]`delays the execution of the next commands.